 |Less||Unposted Charges||Unposted DPS/DP Bill/ Shortage Penalties etc|

 In case if the customer has traded at the time of the payout request, and wishes to take full payout then the system will release payout after deduction of 5% or Rs.
 5000 (whichever is lower).
+Please Note funds added on any given day will be available for withdrawal on the next day.

 In order to execute and sell transactions of available securities in the customer's account, the customer can use E-DIS mode by using a TPIN from CDSL.
 This PIN is required to be set by the customer.
 Customers can pre-authorize the sale of stocks via the CDSL TPIN facility, at the beginning of the trading day so that customers do not need to take authorization prior to each sell transaction for holdings.
 Upto 80% of the sell credit of delivery trades can be utilised for all segments for further buying of new positions on the same day.
 For example: If the customer sells holding worth Rs.
 200,000 then the customer will get credit for sell benefit up to 80% of gross sell shall be allowed, which will be Rs.
 160,000 for new positions on the same day.